How to enforce non-positive price coefficients on Conjointly?

 - Click and your report will be recalculated to apply the changes

-By enabling this option, Conjointly will rescale the price coefficients to be non-positive.
-Hence, the MWTP output from Generic Conjoint will be available, while the preference share simulator will not show greater share for higher prices and positive PED.
+By enabling this option, Conjointly will rescale the price coefficients to be linear and non-positive.
+Hence, the MWTP output from Generic Conjoint will be available, the price attribute will be treated as continuous, and the preference share simulator will not show greater share for higher prices and positive PED.
 However, you should be cautious in interpreting these results because this option will likely underestimate the impact of price.

 Comparison of outputs before and after enforcing the non-positive price coefficients: